-During 1995, the emphasis for the activities of the fledgling ministry was the initiation and development of a pilot project in five congregations with volunteer nurses for a one-year period.
+During 1995, the emphasis for the ministry was the initiation and development of a pilot project in five congregations with volunteer nurses for a one-year period.
 The basis for selection of the congregations was diversity: downtown and suburban, rural and urban locations, large and small memberships.
 The denominational backgrounds included Anglican, Lutheran and United.
 The support of the clergy and the availability of a volunteer nurse were prerequisites.

 Written materials and a basic manual were developed to assist congregations in establishing Health Committees, choosing a Parish Nurse and preparing congregations for the concept of a Health and Healing Ministry supported by a Parish Nurse Ministry.
 Intensive training and educational sessions were provided to Parish Nurses, Clergy and Health Committee members of the five congregations.
 The goals of the program were to integrate faith and health in the context of congregational life and pastoral care.